 - Not so durable – Even though the single ply sheet used here is pretty thick, it’s still not as durable as a two-ply option.

-The Reverse Dot Drum Head by Evans is the second most affordable item we take a look at in this article and for the low price, you still get some really cool features.
-We think that the best aspect here really has to be the power centre patch, which offers a touch of extra durability and focus to the 10mm single ply sheet.
-The power centre contains unique notches in its diameter, which allows the skin to flex by keeping the head open at the edges.
-The power centre can even be reversed, to make room for brushes, handy eh?
+Another one by Evans, this is the second most affordable item we take a look at in this article, and for the low price, you still get some cool features.
+We think that the best aspect here really has to be the power center patch, which offers a touch of extra durability and focus to the 10mm single ply sheet.
+The power center contains unique notches in its diameter, which allows the skin to flex by keeping the head open at the edges.
+The power center can even be reversed, to make room for brushes, handy eh?

-Of course, being made by Evans, this drum head comes with that convenient 360 tuning technology.
-This is basically an enhanced collar design that ensures the skin fits onto the drum body easily by extending the playing surface evenly, 360 degrees around the drum.
+Of course, being made by Evans, it comes with that convenient 360 tuning technology.
+This is an enhanced collar design that ensures the skin fits onto the drum body easily by extending the playing surface evenly, 360 degrees around the drum.
 So, you’ll be set up and ready to play in no time at all!

-We think the Reverse Dot Drum Head by Evans will be a great choice for anyone looking for a super responsive snare skin on a budget.
+We think this product will be an excellent choice for anyone looking for a super responsive snare skin on a budget.
 You really can’t go wrong here, this thing will pierce through your band’s mix without breaking a sweat and you’ll be able to tune it in a matter of seconds.

 - Easy to tune – The 360 tuning technology Evans have thought up means you’ll have this skin tuned up in no time.